-To qualify for a Bachelor of Building degree a student must have obtained a minimum of 192 credit points (including 131 credit points from compulsory subjects offered by the School of Building and 10 credit points of General Studies subjects).
+To qualify for a Bachelor of Building degree a student must have obtained a minimum of 196 credit points (including 158 credit points from compulsory subjects offered by the School of Building and 10 credit points of General Studies subjects).
 Credit points are allocated to all compulsory and elective subjects.

-Students, provided that they can satisfy the prerequisite requirements for subjects to be attempted, may choose that pattern and order of subjects which best suits individual requirements.
+Provided that they can satisfy the prerequisite requirements for subjects to be attempted, students may choose that pattern and order of subjects which best suits individual requirements.
 Credit points generally correspond to work load in subjects.
+A maximum of 12 elective points may be obtained by passing approved subjects offered by other schools in the University.